gaelgoth/blog/urara/2023/dns-setup-homelab/+page.svelte.md

 ![Demo with homelab dashboard](/2023/dns-setup-homelab/example-with-dashboard.webp)

 The objective I'm striving for involves utilizing my domain directly – for instance, `service.homelab.gothuey.dev` (as seen with `grafana.homelab.gothuey.dev`).
-This approach empowers me to establish subdomains for various home lab services (Grafana, Jellyfin,.PairDrop,...).
+This approach empowers me to establish subdomains for various homelab services (Grafana, Jellyfin,.PairDrop,...).
 By doing so, each service gains a unique and easily recognizable identity, eliminating the need to rely on IP addresses and ports for access.

 Keep in mind that the setup described in this guide is geared towards optimizing accessibility and organization within a **local network** context.
 All my services are not exposed outside my network.

 ## Set up

-Popular reverse proxies like Nginx, Apache, Swag, or Traefik are excellent choices for setting up in your home lab services.
+Popular reverse proxies like Nginx, Apache, Swag, or Traefik are excellent choices for setting up in your homelab services.
 Consider selecting one that aligns with your preferences and suits your specific setup requirements.

 In my scenario, I elected to employ Nginx Proxy Manager (NPM) due to its user-centric configuration process.
 This tool boasts an intuitive setup, rendering it an optimal choice for individuals who are either newcomers to reverse proxies or enthusiasts of a more simplified configuration journey.
 Of notable significance, NPM comes equipped with a feature that stands out: native support for [Let's Encrypt Challenge DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge), right out of the box.